 Tali Roth

-Tali Roth has been hailed by Classical Guitar magazine as “an extraordinary solo and chamber musician” by The NY Times as “a marvelous classical Guitarist”.
+Tali Roth has been hailed by Classical Guitar magazine as “an extraordinary solo and chamber musician” and by The New York Times as “a marvelous classical Guitarist”.

-Her recent engagement includes recording all Classical Guitar tracks for the Woody Allen film “You Will Meet A Tall Dark Stranger” that has been released in 2010.
+Roth recent engagement includes recording all Classical Guitar tracks for the Woody Allen film “You Will Meet A Tall Dark Stranger”, released in 2010.

 Among her prizes and awards are Top Prize in all categories at the Twenty-Third Masterplayers Music and Conductors Competition in Switzerland, First Prize in the Israeli National Guitarist Competition, and the New York Artist International Competition Award.